itsvictoroyedeji/shopify-sections/README.md

 ## Here's a quicker version to add all power-ups quickly...

 1. Go back to the Shopify code editor tab (which should already be open), and under `snippets`, click `+ Add a new snippet`.
-Then add the next power-up you want, starting from the top of the list under our [sections](../main/sections) folder (`benefits-slider`).
-Type that in and click `Done`.
+Then add the next power-up you want, starting from the top of the list under our [sections](../main/sections) folder (for example: `benefits-slider`).
+Type that filename and click `Done`.

 2. Click `+ Add a new snippet` once again under the `snippets` folder, and add the next file under our [sections](../main/sections) folder (`flickity-ugc-slider`).
-Type that in and click "Done".
-Then click that file in our [sections](../main/sections) folder in our repository and copy it.
+Type that filename in your Shopify code editor and click `Done`.

-3. Go back to the Shopify code editor and paste the code under the right tab (in this case: under `snippet/flickity-ugc-slider.liquid`) and click "Save".

-4. Click `+ Add a new snippet` once again under the `snippets` folder and repeat for the rest of the powerups in our [sections](../main/sections) folder in our repository.
+3. Repeat step 2 to add the rest of the power-up files in our `sections` folder to your Shopify code editor.

+4. Once you're done, go back to each power-up file in our [sections] folder.
+Click on each file, then copy the code.
+Paste the code in your code editor under the CORRECT tab, and click `Save` to save your changes.

+5. Once you've added all power-ups code, go to your Customizer tab, and Refresh the page.
+Now you can add your new power-ups under the "Template" section in your Product page!

-> And don't forget to look at the correct settings for each power-up in our [settings](../main/settings) folder.
+6. Important: Make sure you follow the settings for each power-up, located in our [settings](../main/settings) folder!
+This ensures the power-up looks right and works as intended.

+> [Go back to the top][1] to see my recommended order your power-ups should appear.

 And that's it!